Continual Learning: Applications and the Road Forward: Introduction

 The paragraph above describes two naive approaches to the continual learning problem.
 The first one, incrementally training – or finetuning – a model only on the new data, usually suffers from suboptimal performance when models adapt too strongly to the new data.
 The second approach, repeatedly retraining a model on all data used so far, is undesirable due to its high computational and memory costs.
 The goal of continual learning is to find approaches that have a better trade-off between performance and efficiency (\eg compute and memory) than these two naive ones.
 In the contemporary continual learning literature, this trade-off typically manifests itself by limiting memory capacity and optimizing performance under this constraint.
 Computational costs are not often considered in the current continual learning literature, although this is challenged in some recent works, which we discuss in Sections~\ref{sec:current_cl} and~\ref{subsec:rethinking}.

-In this article, we highlight several practical problems in which there is an inevitable continual learning component, often because there is some form of new data that is available for a model to train on.
+In this article, we highlight several practical problems in which there is an inevitable continual learning component, often because there is some form of new data available for a model to train on.
 We discuss how these problems require continual learning, and how in these problems that what is constrained and that what is optimized differs.
 Constraints are hard limits set by the environment of the problem (\eg small devices have limited memory), under which other aspects, such as computational cost and performance, need to be optimized.
 Progress in the problems we discuss goes hand in hand with progress in continual learning, and we hope that they serve as a motivation to continue working on continual learning, and offer an alternative way to look at it and its benefits.
 Similarly, they can offer an opportunity to align currently common assumptions that stem from the benchmarks we use, with those derived from the problems we aim to solve.
-Section~\ref{sec:cl-problems} describes some of these problems and in Section~\ref{sec:future_directions} we discuss some exciting future research directions in continual learning, by comparing the desiderata of the discussed problems and contemporary continual learning methods.
+Section~\ref{sec:cl-problems} describes some of these problems and in Section~\ref{sec:future_directions} we discuss some exciting future research directions in continual learning, by comparing the desiderata of the discussed problems and contemporary continual learning methods. \Rx{The aim of this paper is to offer a perspective on continual learning and its future.
+We do not aim to cover the latest technical progress in the development of continual learning algorithms, for this we refer to \eg~\cite{masana2022class,zhou2023deep,wang2023comprehensive}}.